cometbft/cometbft/UPGRADING.md

   `mempool_error`, which were only used by the priority mempool, were removed but still kept in the message as "reserved".

-## v0.37.0

-This release introduces state machine-breaking changes, and therefore requires a coordinated upgrade.

-### Go API

-When upgrading from the v0.34 release series, please note that the Go module has now changed to `github.com/cometbft/cometbft`.

 ### ABCI Changes

 * The `ABCIVersion` is now `2.0.0`.